-PO9.
+PO10.
 Equal Opportunities

 You must at all times treat your passengers or any potential passenger with courtesy and respect.
-You and your employees must not discriminate against any person with a protected characteristic of age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex a. provide adequate seating for the use of those passengers or prospective passengers; and b. ensure that such room or area is kept clean, adequately heated, ventilated and lit; and c. ensure that the interior and exterior of the premises is kept in good repair, to the satisfaction of the Council.
+You and your employees must not discriminate against any person with a protected characteristic of age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex

-PO10.
+PO11.
 Facilities for Passengers